Quality Early Childhood Education and Childcare for All

 Access to quality early education and childcare varies enormously across income classes.

-Many times wealthier kids-and-lettersfamilies have the money to spend on these services, but those with lower salaries do not.
+Many times wealthier families have the money to spend on these services, but those with lower salaries do not.
 As a result, wealthier children are ready to learn in kindergarten and first grade while those lacking the experience of quality early childhood education, either in a classroom or at home, are not.
 Here is more information on the high cost of childcare in the United States.

 Sadly, falling behind in kindergarten and the early grades can cause large achievement gaps throughout school and later in life.
 This includes children who have the misfortune of dropping out of high school and falling into the pipeline to prison.